puppeteer/puppeteer/docs/api.md

 Dispatches a `keydown` event.

-If `key` is a single character and no modifier keys besides `Shift` are being held down, a `keypress`/`input` event will also generated.
+If `key` is a single character and no modifier keys besides `Shift` are being held down, a `keypress`/`input` event will also be generated.
 The `text` option can be specified to force an input event to be generated.

 If `key` is a modifier key, `Shift`, `Meta`, `Control`, or `Alt`, subsequent key presses will be sent with that modifier active.
 To release the modifier key, use [`keyboard.up`](#keyboardupkey).